martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Using The Date Header Field In HTTP Requests"
-abbrev: "TODO - Abbreviation"
+abbrev: "Date Requests"
-category: info
+category: std

 docname: draft-todo-yourname-protocol-latest
 ipr: trust200902